quarto-dev/quarto-web/docs/getting-started/quarto-basics.md

 $ quarto render document.md
 ```

+Note that in this case rendering with no explicit `--to` argument results in a PDF, since `format: pdf` is specified in YAML.

 Options may include any of the defined Pandoc metadata [variables](https://pandoc.org/MANUAL.html#variables) or [defaults](https://pandoc.org/MANUAL.html#default-files).
 For example, here we take advantage of quite a few more options for PDF generation:

 ``` {.yaml}